combra-lab/spiking-ddpg-mapless-navigation/README.md

 * PyTorch 1.2 (with CUDA 10.0 and tensorboard 2.1)
 * NxSDK 0.9

 ROS Kinetic is not compatible with Python 3 by default, if you have issues with using Python 3 with ROS, please follow this [link](https://medium.com/@beta_b0t/how-to-setup-ros-with-python-3-44a69ca36674) to resolve them.
+We use the default Python 2 environment to execute `roslaunch` and `rosrun`.

 A CUDA enabled GPU is not required but preferred for training within the SDDPG framework.
 The results in the paper are generated from models trained using both Nvidia Tesla K40c and Nvidia GeForce RTX 2080Ti.